 The above widget allows you to search the participating libraries catalogs for books.
 You will be able to see the availability of materials throughout the entire state.
 If you find what you are looking for you can ask that it be delivered.

 PASCAL (Partnership Among South Carolina Academic Libraries) DELIVERS allows you to order, through the PASCAL catalog, books from academic libraries throughout the entire state of South Carolina (including USC Upstate's Library).
 You may choose to have books delivered the Upstate's Library or University Center Library.
-You may even pick them up at a participating library.
+You may even pick them up at your choice of participating libraries.

 PASCAL Delivers is a rapid book delivery service for students, faculty, and staff at South Carolina colleges and universities.
 With PASCAL Delivers you can search library holdings of colleges and universities across the state of South Carolina.